 To apply for an IPO, retail investors must open a trading account with a stockbroker participating in IPO.
 This way, you can access all the upcoming IPOs.

-If you still need a share trading account to buy IPO stocks, we recommend the best broker for Australia and worldwide, eToro - You can create an eToro trading account HERE.
+If you don't have a share trading account yet, consider eToro, which is used by many investors in Australia and worldwide.
+You can create an eToro trading account HERE.

 (eToro Service ARSN 637 489 466 promoted by eToro AUS Capital Limited ACN 612 791 803 AFSL 491139.
 Capital at risk.
 Other fees apply.
 See PDS and TMD)

-It is important to note that you need more than merely applying for an IPO to guarantee you will get the shares.
+It is important to note that you need more than applying for an IPO to get the shares.
 If the IPO is oversubscribed, the company may allocate you fewer shares than you have applied for.

 Investors who can't invest in an IPO in the pre-listing stage can still buy the share once it gets listed on the exchange.
 However, you may not get listing gains but may take advantage of the high price volatility in the initial days of listing.